donkirkby/chess-kit/docs/rules.md

 Hansmann, Arnold J. Krasowsky, and Andrey Krasowsky removed some special cases and added an exchange of blows after the simultaneous moves.

-Two Move Chess also has simultaneous choice of which pieces to move, but then moves are made in a defined order.
+Two Move Chess also has a simultaneous choice of which pieces to move, but then moves are made in a defined order.

 ### Equipment